 Associate Professor, Dept of Otolaryngology

-However, we can certainly service/adjust your fathers devices.
+However, we can certainly service your father and recalibrate a hearing device.
 I included our office coordinator/Liz on this email.
 Please call 1(212) 884-8283 to schedule an adjustment appointment.
 The audiologist will discuss the office visit fee at the time of your appointment.

 Myra Berenson, Au D